MichaelAntonFischer/povo-de-satoshi-whitepaper/README.md

 6. **Non-Aggression Ethics:** Coexistence based on mutual respect and voluntary cooperation.
 7. **Private Laws and Justice:** Laws proposed and voted on by members, ensuring a society governed by collective values.

-### 4. Bitcoin Tokenizer
+### 4. Bitcoin pledgeizer

-The Tokenizer will develop and market tokens necessary for the establishment and functioning of Povo de Satoshi.
-These tokens will facilitate ownership, participation, and the funding of the project.
+The pledgeizer will develop and market pledges necessary for the establishment and functioning of Povo de Satoshi.
+These pledges will facilitate ownership, participation, and the funding of the project.

 ### 5. Team and Implementation

 The project will be carried out by a dedicated team committed to the principles of decentralization and transparency.
-Funds raised from token sales will be used for marketing, infrastructure development, and other necessary expenses.
+Funds raised from pledge sales will be used for marketing, infrastructure development, and other necessary expenses.

 ### 6. Final Considerations